Community benefits and opportunities

 Community investment on the National Forest Estate (PDF 238KB) outlines the principles which we will apply to the financing of community investment opportunities in certain specific renewable energy developments on the estate.

 There have been opportunities for communities to work with us to develop their own renewable energy schemes on the estate through the National Forest Land Scheme.
 We are currently working with a number of groups that have expressed an interest in these opportunities.
+This has been replaced for new applications by the Community Asset Transfer Scheme (CATS) launched in January 2017.

 Costs associated with community self development